 When Bath began playing wargames set in the ancient period, the only miniatures available were German flats which were difficult to procure.
 As the period became more popular with hobbyists, Bath's rules were the ones most often used in ancient wargames.
 In 1966 Featherstone published Bath's rules for ancient, medieval, and 18th century warfare in three separate pamphlets, part of a set of rulebooks covering eight historical epochs.

 Bath founded the Society of Ancients in 1965.
-In 1973 his Setting up a Wargames Campaign was published by the Wargames Research Group.
+In 1973 his Setting up a Wargames Campaign was published by the Wargames Research Group; in 1981 his Hannibal's Campaigns was published by Patrick Stephens Limited.
 He worked as an administrative manager for Miniature Figurines, Ltd., helping them expand their selection of ancient and medieval miniatures.